-11. All specifications must require candidates to demonstrate their ability to:
+7. All specifications in Media Studies must require learners to demonstrate their ability to:

-Assessment objectives % weighting AO1 Recall, select and communicate their knowledge and understanding of media products and the contexts in which they are produced and consumed 20-30 AO2 Analyse and respond to media texts/topics using media key concepts and appropriate terminology 20-30 AO3 Demonstrate research, planning and presentation skills 20-30 AO4 Construct and evaluate their own products using creative and technical skills 20-30
+Assessment objectives Weighting AO1 Recall, select and communicate their knowledge and understanding of media products and the contexts in which they are produced and consumed.
+20-30% AO2 Analyse and respond to media texts/topics using media key concepts and appropriate terminology.
+20-30% AO3 Demonstrate research, planning and presentation skills.
+20-30% AO4 Construct and evaluate their own products using creative and technical skills.
+20-30